 There are some lovely accommodation options in Hobart no matter your budget or travel style!
 All of these options are also close to the action near the waterfront, which is also one of the most scenic places to base yourself in Hobart.

-Budget: If you just want somewhere to lay your head then the Montacute Boutique Bunkhouse is supposed to be very good (and looks beautiful) or you could stay in a basic room at the Shipwrights Arms Hotel and be able to eat there whenever you want!
+Budget: If you just want somewhere to lay your head then you could stay in a basic room at the Shipwrights Arms Hotel and be able to eat there whenever you want!

-Mid-range: I usually stay at Wrest Point Hotel and Casino (read my review of our last stay here!) because they provide free parking and a free shuttle to the markets for guests!
+Mid-range: We usually stay at Wrest Point Hotel and Casino (read my review of our last stay here!) because they provide free parking and have a number of restaurants on site.
 The Hotel Grand Chancellor is also known for being very good and it’s located right on the waterfront.

 Pin Me!